gokrazy/rsync/README.md

 Example:
 * Server will be started via SSH
-* Client: `rsync -e ssh --rsync-path=gokr-rsyncd rsync://webserver/module/path`
+* Client: `rsync -e ssh --rsync-path=gokr-rsync rsync://webserver/module/path`

 ## Limitations

 ### Bandwidth

-In my tests, `gokr-rsyncd` can easily transfer data at > 6 Gbit/s.
-The current bottleneck is the MD4 algorithm itself (not sure whether in the “tridge” rsync client, or in `gokr-rsyncd`).
+In my tests, `gokr-rsync` can easily transfer data at > 6 Gbit/s.
+The current bottleneck is the MD4 algorithm itself (not sure whether in the “tridge” rsync client, or in `gokr-rsync`).
 Implementing support for more recent protocol versions would help here, as these include hash algorithm negotiation with more recent choices.